apache/nuttx/drivers/syslog/README.txt

-      In this case, the interrupt level SYSLOG output will interrupt the normal output stream and the interrupt level SYSLOG output will be inserted into the correct position in the SYSLOG output when the next normal SYLOG output is generated.
+      In this case, the interrupt level SYSLOG output will interrupt the normal output stream and the interrupt level SYSLOG output will be inserted into the correct position in the SYSLOG output when the next normal SYSLOG output is generated.

   The SYSLOG interrupt buffer is enabled with CONFIG_SYSLOG_INTBUFFER.
 When the interrupt buffer is enabled, you must also provide the size of the